AT-Publishing/website/_posts/2018-12-5-crypto-vs-forex.md

 ---

-This is one of the most common questions asked by newbie financial traders in the present day.
-2017 was a breakthrough year for Bitcoin and cryptocurrencies in general.
-The sudden surge in the price of Bitcoin placed cryptocurrency on the radar of all individuals that like to invest their money in burgeoning, immature markets.
+"Should I move from forex market to crypto?"
+This has been one of the most common questions asked by forex traders, especially since the boom of cryptocurrencies in late 2017.

+The year 2017 meant a breakthrough for bitcoin and cryptocurrencies.
+Along with the wild changes in prices on the market, the business of crypto trading grew accordingly.

+Bitcoin and cryptocurrencies suddenly moved from a niche curiosity that survives thanks to obscure online forums to the radar of everybody who invests or trades on the markets.

+### The Difference between Forex and Crypto Market

+If you were previously [fx trading](https://www.home.saxo/en-gb/products/forex), cryptocurrencies in their early stage probably weren't attractive to you.
+You were used to the access to hundreds of forex pairs across majors, minors, exotics and metals.
+There was enough fun.

+If you out of curiosity still made the decision to sample the trading of Bitcoin, other leading leading or even emerging altcoins, you must have noticed how different even the most mature among the crypto markets are from forex.

-If you are wondering whether or not you should stick with [fx trading](https://www.home.saxo/en-gb/products/forex) across hundreds of forex pairs across majors, minors, exotics and metals, or sample the trading of leading cryptocurrencies like Bitcoin and emerging altcoins, we thought we’d outline the pros and cons of both forms of trading to help you make an informed decision on your trading future.
+**In the next section we’ll be comparing the differences, pros and cons of forex and crypto trading to help you make an informed decision on your trading future.**

-## The pros and cons of cryptocurrency trading
+If instead of that you want to delve deeper into the technical analysis tools crypto traders like to use, here is a few options:

+* [Ichimoku Cloud](/ichimoku-cloud/): The indicator was adopted from stock market for crypto markets that don't close for the weekends, and so Ichimoku Cloud as an indicator that works with timespans often gets used with crypto-specific settings.
+* [Wyckoff trading](/strategy/wyckoff-ranging-markets): Wyckoff method is used in stock markets rather than in forex trading because they tend to have stronger directional trends with the occasional range, and at least until this point cryptocurrencies have been similar in that.
+To a technical forex trader, learning about Wyckoff could be quite useful.
+* [Orderbook heatmaps & Co](/strategy/scalping): On the contrary to Wyckoff, scalping in crypto will be in some way similar to the gist of fast-paced forex trading.
+In crypto though, we have better and more accessible advanced tools for short-term trading strategies.

+## Forex vs. Bitcoin and Crypto Trading

-Just in case you are entirely new to the concept of cryptocurrencies, these refer to a medium of digital assets that utilize complex algorithms and cryptography to generate and verify transactions involving these assets.
+Just in case you are entirely new to the concept of cryptocurrencies, these refer to a medium of digital assets that utilize algorithms and cryptography to generate and verify transactions of value.

+Some cryptoassets are used primarily as money, some primarily as technical platforms.

+Nonetheless, even in 2019 the crypto market is still not evolved and stratified enough to make it reasonable to consider altcoin markets separately from bitcoin markets.

 ### Pros of cryptocurrency trading